Beginner 30 Day Plank Challenge

 Don’t skip rest days and listen to your body.
 See your doctor if you have any medical conditions before starting.
 However, most of all, stick to this daily and keep doing it after your 30 days are up.

 Exercise needs to be part of your lifestyle and not something that you do for 30 days and stop.
 Health is important and keeping active is one of the best ways to stay healthy.
+The key part of that, however, is just starting and this can be the perfect thing to get you going.

 Once you finish this challenge and feel good about a 60 second plank then do longer ones the next day.
 Maybe add 5 seconds to your planks every 3 days and keep going until you reach 300 seconds.